 Playtime Project

-A multidisciplinary art project exploring how creativity can resource parents of young children and make visible the lived realities of early parenthood.
-Led by artist Emma Zangs and a team of collaborators, the project combined a 45-minute multidisciplinary performance, The Kids Are Fine, a family clown show, The Lost Nose, with two models of family play sessions—Moving Words and Big Play.
+A multidisciplinary art project exploring how creativity can support parents of young children and make visible the lived realities of early parenthood.
+Led by artist Emma Zangs and a team of collaborators, the most recent R&D phase of the project combined a 45-minute multidisciplinary performance, The Kids Are Fine; a family clown show, The Lost Nose; and two models of family play sessions—Moving Words and Big Play.

 About Playtime